 If you don't know what number to call, you can punch your zip code into the ACLU's website and it will route your call to the appropriate representative.
 If you don't know what to say, the ACLU has prepared a script.
-Just say hello to the congressional staffer who picks up the phone and say the following:
+Just say hello to the congressional staffer who picks up the phone and tell then you want to see

 3. Encourage others to call their representatives